mohamed325/saleslead/Readme.md

 ```
 ## Deploy

-I deployed the backend on heroku if you want to have quickly fetch and json data. you can access server endpoints at
+I deployed the backend on heroku if you want to quickly fetch and add json data. you can access the server exposed endpoints at
 forexample : https://myphpserver.herokuapp.com/api/get_leads.php  or https://myphpserver.herokuapp.com/api/add_lead.php

 ## Author